EliGor1989/sharedMemoryClient/README.md

 Example of using the dynamic link library in Matlab.
 1. Load the Dynamic Link Library.

-If we want to use a 64-bit Matlab we load "smClient64.dll", the library and the header file smClient.h must be in the Current Folder in Matlab or the library have to be in the System32 folder and the header file smClient.h have to be in your current Folder in Matlab.
+If we want to use a 64-bit Matlab we load "smClient64.dll", the library must be in the path that is exploring Matlab, or it must be in a Windows installation folder or in a folder added to the operating system PATH, then the file "smClient.h" must must be in the path that is exploring Matlab.

+In our example the library and the header will be in the current Matlab path, but if you want, you can use the absolute path to the location of your files.

 For more information you can check the Matlab.m sample file.